Quantum gravitational decoherence from fluctuating minimal length and deformation parameter at the Planck scale: INTRODUCTION

 -1.0 truecm

-\section{Introduction}
+\section{INTRODUCTION}

-Following the early pioneerint studies~\cite{zeh,zeh1,zurek1,zurek2,zurek3}, the investigation of the quantum-to-classical transition via the mechanism of decoherence has become a very active area of research, both experimentally and theoretically, playing an increasingly central role in the research area on the foundations of quantum mechanics and the appearance of a classical world at the macroscopic scale, as one may gather, e.g., from the many excellent existing reviews on the subject~\cite{zurek4,schloss1,book,schloss2,schloss3}.
-In broad terms, decoherence appears to be due to the inevitable interaction and the ensuing creation of entanglement between a given quantum system and the environment in which it is embedded.
+Following early pioneering studies~\cite{zeh,zeh1,zurek2,zurek3}, the investigation of the quantum-to-classical transition via the mechanism of decoherence has become a very active area of research, both experimentally and theoretically, playing an increasingly central role in the research area on the foundations of quantum mechanics and the appearance of a classical world at the macroscopic scale, as one may gather, e.g., from the many excellent existing reviews on the subject {(i.e. see for instance Refs.~\cite{zurek5,book,bookiefer,bp,an,hornberger,schloss1,schloss2,schloss3} and references therein).} In broad terms, decoherence appears to be due to the inevitable interaction and the ensuing creation of entanglement between a given quantum system and the environment in which it is embedded.
 Indeed, no quantum system can truly be regarded as isolated, and the entanglement shared with the environment significantly affects the outcome of local measurements, even in the circumstance in which ``classical'' disturbances (such as dissipation and noise) can be neglected.
-Decoherence has been corroborated over the years by several experimental observations, among which it is worth mentioning its first detection obtained via cavity QED~\cite{first,first2}, as well as the various laboratory tests involving superconductive devices~\cite{super}, trapped ions~\cite{ion,ion2} and matter-wave interferometers~\cite{mwi,mwi2}.
+Decoherence has been corroborated over the years by several experimental observations, among which it is worth mentioning its first detection obtained via cavity QED~\cite{first,first2}, as well as the various laboratory tests involving superconductive devices~\cite{super}, trapped ions~\cite{ion} and matter-wave interferometers~\cite{mwi}.

 Apart from the domains of condensed matter and atomic physics, decoherence has been studied in more exotic and extreme contexts, ranging from particle physics to cosmological large-scale structures.
 For instance, in the framework of particle physics, decoherence has been investigated at the quantum field theory level in the regime of non-trivial interactions, both at zero and finite temperature~\cite{book,int1,int2}, and including lepton mixing and oscillations~\cite{capolupo}.
-These studies and related ones have led to the opportunity of predicting new physics phenomenology, especially in connection with entanglement degradation in non-inertial frames and in the presence of strong gravitational fields~\cite{fuentes,fuentes2}.
+These studies and related ones have led to the opportunity of predicting new physics phenomenology, especially in connection with entanglement degradation in non-inertial frames and in the presence of strong gravitational fields~\cite{fuentes}.